Beekasha/Beekasha.github.io/_posts/2020-04-07-rendering_vs_redirecting.markdown

 Initially I was confused as to when to use a redirect vs a render :erb.

 Rendering a view is done by calling an erb file within a controller.
-If you call a render, all of the logic from your methods will not be accessible within the normal instance variables.
-A render does not load any context associated with the controller action.
-Render wants to render a view without passing any data to the next controller action.
+This is done without losing access to the instance variables defined in the corresponding controller.

+While you can access instance variables through a render, their values will be wiped out with a redirect.

 Redirect on the other hand, will make a brand new request to the controller action, and you will be able to use the logic from your controllers in the view.
+For example, sending a request to another address.
+The view of which the redirect is corresponding to will not have access to the instance variables within the controller.

 This is why you RENDER a new form, fill it out, and REDIRECT (to lets say - an index page).